Things They Won’t Tell You About Free Disney Dining Plan… But We Will!

 3. Does Not Cover Tips.
 Getting the Dining Plan for free is great, but don’t forget about tips for your servers.
 The Dining Plan does not include gratuity.
 Don’t worry too much though, Disney does the math for you, and when you get your bill, there will be a suggested tip amount, at both 18% and 20%.
 You’re free to tip that amount, or one of your choosing.

-2. Or Appetizers and Alcohol.
-Another thing the Dining Plan does not cover is appetizers or alcoholic drinks.
-You will need to pay for those separately from the Dining Plan if you order any.
+2. Or Appetizers.
+Another thing the Dining Plan does not cover is appetizers.
+You will need to pay for that separately from the Dining Plan if you order any.
 The extra cost is definitely worth the price at many restaurants.
 For example, the Na’an Bread, an appetizer from Sanaa, is one of my absolute favorite dishes at Walt Disney World.

 1. Better Deal For Adults and Older Children: Children aged 3-9 qualify for the child’s price for tickets and dining plans.
 Toddler’s two and younger don’t need a ticket or a dining plan.
 In 2016 at Walt Disney World, the price for an adult on the standard Disney Dining Plan is $63.70 per night, and a child costs $22.85 per night.
 That’s quite a difference between child and adult prices.
 The Free Dining promotion gives a better value for a family with older people.
 A family with only toddlers may actually save more money by choosing a room discount instead of free dining.